US coronavirus cases surpass 9 million driven by 'silent epidemic' of asymptomatic infections - KVIA

 In Florida, health officials reported more than 5,500 cases on Friday, pushing the state’s case count past 800,0000 cumulative cases.
 Florida is the third state to surpass that mark, behind California and Texas, according to Johns Hopkins data.

-“This is the hardest point in this pandemic right now — the next two months,” Dr. Scott Gottlieb, former commissioner of the US Food and Drug Administration, said during an interview on CNBC’s “Squawk Box” Thursday.
-“We can’t give up our guard right now.”

-On Thursday, nine other states reported their record high single-day of new cases ever, Johns Hopkins reported: Illinois, Indiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, North Dakota and Ohio.
+Nine other states reported their record high single-day of new cases ever on Thursday, Johns Hopkins reported: Illinois, Indiana, Maine, Michigan, Minnesota, New Mexico, North Carolina, North Dakota and Ohio.

+“Today, we now have one person being diagnosed (with) coronavirus every second,” former Baltimore Health Commissioner Dr. Leana Wen said Friday.
+“We have one American dying of coronavirus every two minutes, and that number is increasing.”

+Wen, an emergency medicine physician, told CNN’s Wolf Blitzer that she is most concerned about the rate of test positivity.
+In some states, she said one in two people being tested are testing positive.

 The Institute for Health Metrics and Evaluation at the University of Washington School of Medicine says it is most likely that by the middle of January, 2,250 Americans will be dying every day from the coronavirus — three times more than the current rate.